bitmark-inc/docs/bitmark-references/bitmark-sdk/action.md

 err := bitmark.Offer(params)
 ```

-The current owner of a bitmark can propose a transfer offer for another account if the status of the bitmark is `settled`,
-i.e. either the issue or the transfer transaction of this bitmark is already confirmed on the blockchain.
-The actual ownership transfer won't happen until the receiver accepts the offer.

 ### Query offering bitmarks

+The receiver needs to query if there is any bitmark transfer offer waiting for the countersignature.
+For the details of query execution, please refer to [Query Bitmark](query.md##Bitmark).

 ```javascript
 let bitmarkQueryParams = Bitmark.newBitmarkQueryBuilder()